aoxrud-ww/web-accessibility-tips/README.md

 </nav>
 ```

-## The `role` attribute
+## <a name="role"></a>The `role` attribute
-Most of the semantic HTML elements can be expressed as non-standard elements (ie. `<div>`, `<span>`, etc...) elements with a specific `role` attribute.
+Most of the semantic HTML elements can be expressed as non-standard elements (ie. `<div>`, `<span>`, etc...) elements with a specific [`role` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#roles).
 However, more often than not, screen readers don't handle these "faked" elements the same way.
-Which leads one to add additional functionality (keyboard shortcuts, announcements) to get the same behavior as a semantic element.
+These inconsistencies might lead one to add additional functionality (keyboard shortcuts, announcements) to get the same behavior as a semantic element.

 Rule of thumb: if there is a semantic element for the purpose, use semantic element.

-## Providing additional context
+## <a name="additionalContext"></a>Providing additional context

-There are many instances in modern user interface design where the content and styling around the call to action provides the context for the label in the call to action.
+There are times where the content and styling around an interactive element provides the context for the label for that element.
+For example: Consider a page where there are many links that say "View more" and nothing else.

 Some ways assistive technologies navigate a page is by reciting content on the page, like all links in a page.
 Screen readers will not describe the styling surrounding the entity they are reading.
 This poses a problem when there are many links that don't have unique labels.

-For example: Consider a page where there are many links that say "View more" and nothing else.
 When screen reader users recite all links on the page, they won't fully understand the context for the view more link.
 Providing additional context via one of the methods below can help.

-### CSS hidden text
+## <a name="hiddenText"></a>CSS hidden text

 We can provide additonal context to a label without making it visible.
 It keeps the design tidy as designers intended and makes it more accessible to assistive technologies.
 ```html